jayreddy040-510/docker/docker.md

 so, a container is actually a *runtime instance* of an image. the image is the set of instructions on how to build the container with all of the specifications, like comparing a recipe to a dish: the image is the recipe and the container is an instance of a recipe
-\- a dish. another comparison for the OOP-infatuatedprogrammers among us, an image is very much likea class, whereas a container is like an instance of that class.
+\- a dish. another comparison for the OOP-infatuated programmers among us, an image is very much like a class, whereas a container is like an instance of that class. a class definition in itself doesn't *do* anything; and, you cannot have an instance of a class without a class definition.

 so, in order to containerize our application, we need to *build* an image that tells the docker software the recipe for our containerized app. but J, how are we going to